-The service, based at Whangateau in Rodney, is at full capacity, caring for around 150 turtles and wants to find people willing to adopt them.
+The Whangateau-based service is at full capacity, caring for around 150 turtles, and wants to find people willing to adopt them.

 Some are abandoned in waterways where they cause devastation through eating native plants and fish.

 “I do a lot of seminars and go around to schools to educate people about turtles,” Angie says.

 Because of the responsibilities involved, Angie takes care to ensure potential adopters have suitable ponds that are adequately fenced so the turtles cannot wander off and cause havoc elsewhere.

 An individual adopter will only receive turtles of the same sex so they cannot breed and potentially add to the unwanted turtle population.

 Angie says while keeping turtles can be demanding, they are also a lot of fun.

 “Some have got really good personalities.
 Some will come out of the water, follow me around and are super friendly,” she says.